foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 > stub
 > "monkeypatching" definition (maybe in appendix?)
 > Use [libWrapper.](https://github.com/ruipin/fvtt-lib-wrapper)

+The short and mildly helpful answer is "Use [LibWrapper](https://github.com/ruipin/fvtt-lib-wrapper)."

+LibWrapper is a library module which lets you 'safely' [monkeypatch](https://davidwalsh.name/monkey-patching) other functions, including class methods.
+I say safely because it has some built in QOL things around conflicting patches and puts the power in the user's hands to prioritize one module over another when said conflicts arise (and they will arise).

+In your example you'd first have to find where that method is in a place where libWrapper can see it.
+For dnd5e's entity class that ends up being `game.dnd5e.entities.Actor5e` (assigned [here](https://gitlab.com/foundrynet/dnd5e/-/blob/master/dnd5e.js#L49)).
+Once you know what prototype you need to modify, you'll end up with something that looks like this:

+    libWrapper.register('my-fvtt-module-name', 'game.dnd5e.entities.Actor5e.prototype._prepareSkills', function (wrapped, ...args) {
+        console.log('game.dnd5e.entities.Actor5e.prototype._prepareSkills was called with', ...args);
+        const actor = this.actor;  // you should have access to `this` in here as well
+        // ... do things ...
+        const result = wrapped(...args); // remember to call the original (wrapped) method
+        // ... do things ...
+        return result; // this return needs to have the same shape (signature) as the original, or things start breaking });

 ## What is a flag and how do I use them?